How to add your LinkedIn profile to your resume

 This is an example of a well-written resume with a design that features a contact information section that includes a LinkedIn profile:

-Here’s an example of a resume with a LinkedIn URL in a footer:
+Here’s an example of a resume with a LinkedIn URL in the footer:

 Common questions about adding LinkedIn to a resume